Evaluation of Packaging Safety: View of a Coating Producer - Migrants Characterization using Advanced Analytical Tools

 In the absence of harmonized regulations for can coatings in Europe, other than the framework regulation 1935/2004 and facing this challenge, industry has had to think out of the box.
 In the U.S, can coatings are regulated by FDA, but in Europe only national legislation applies except for a few substance specific measures.

-In this webinar, the view of a coating producer will be presented, from the conception of a new coating to the extensive amount of chemical information generated to approve a new substance, conduct its risk assessment, and implement appropriate risk management.
+In this on-demand webinar, the view of a coating producer will be presented, from the conception of a new coating to the extensive amount of chemical information generated to approve a new substance, conduct its risk assessment, and implement appropriate risk management.

 Participants Will Learn: